women spending time alone enjoying a shower and self care time.

 18. Smile More

-Smiles are contagious and when you smile, it gives you a sense of happiness.
-Smiling improves your mood and attitude, and it can also improve the mood of others around you.
+Smiles are contagious and give you a sense of happiness.
+In fact, smiling improves your mood and attitude, and the mood of others around you.

-Most people know of the simple phrase “smile, it’ll make you feel better” but do they really know where this advice came from?
-Richard Stephens of Coventry University in England is a notable contributor to the study of the benefits of smiling.
+Most people know the simple phrase, “Smile, it’ll make you feel better.” but do they really know where this advice came from?
+Richard Stephens of Keele University in England is a notable contributor to the study of the benefits of smiling.
 He believes smiling is beneficial because it stimulates nerve endings that cause endorphins to be released into the bloodstream.
 Endorphins are natural chemicals that help alleviate pain and can even improve one’s mood.

 A recent study found that people who smiled more were not only happier but also healthier.
 The study also found that people who smiled more often exhibited greater creativity and brain function.